Where and when will my activity start and end?

 I’ve never been on a SUP on the river before.
 Can I go?

 Maybe.
-First trip downriver on a SUP will involve a lot of swimming and falling.
+The first trip downriver on a SUP will involve a lot of swimming and falling.
 It is recommended for athletic folks with a strong sense of adventure.
 If that isn’t you, we recommend an inflatable kayak.

 I’m interested in going downriver on a SUP but some folks in my party are not.
 Is there a good option for us?